michblnr/crypto-web-scraper/README.md

 # crypto-web-scraper
-Gets market price of top 10 cryptocurrencies on CoinMarketCap
+Gets market price of top 10 cryptocurrencies on CoinMarketCap.

+Using beautifulsoup and requests.